- Written by Dr.Mehmet Demircioglu

 I am also cautious when the donor area is already weak, when previous surgery has changed scalp movement, or when the patient is being told that FUT is automatically better because it can produce many grafts.
 A larger first surgery is not useful if the donor plan becomes harder to manage later.

-Before accepting FUT, understand the scar plan, the hairstyle limits, the closure approach, the possibility of scar widening, and what the clinic would do if the scar later became visible.
+Before accepting FUT, the scar plan, hairstyle limits, closure approach, possibility of scar widening, and later repair options should all be clear.
+Also ask whether trichophytic closure or scar revision is being discussed realistically, not as a promise that the scar will disappear.
 That is not fear.
 It is informed consent.

 The main disadvantage is the linear scar.